adil192/BlackboardTheme/README.md

 ### Install on Firefox

-Go to the [Releases](https://github.com/adil192/BlackboardTheme/releases) page, scroll down to where it says "Assets" and click on the `UoM_Enhancements.xpi` file.
+1. Go to the [Releases](https://github.com/adil192/BlackboardTheme/releases) page,
+scroll down to where it says "Assets" and click on the `UoM_Enhancements.xpi` file.

-You will see a prompt asking you to add the extension.
+2. You will see a prompt asking you to add the extension.
 Click Continue and then Add.

-The extension will automatically update in the future.

 ### Install on Chrome (and other Chromium-based browsers, like Edge and Brave)

 Go to the
 [chrome web store page](https://chromewebstore.google.com/detail/uom-enhancements/igcbpelbigppckbhkmjfmjhgepoblfkn) and click "Add to Chrome".

+### Update

+Both the Firefox and Chrome extensions will automatically update in the future.

 ## Why use this theme?